usds/us-forms-system/docs/getting-started/tutorial.md

 Now that you have the page structure of your form, you can start adding questions!
 To do this, add the `schema` object to the `firstPage` object.

 You can think about the information contained in the `schema` object as a description of the type of data each question accepts.
-That "description of the type of data" follows the JSON Schema standard, which specifies the allowed shape of JSON objects.
+The `schema` follows the JSON Schema standard, which specifies the allowed shape of JSON objects.
 For more information about the JSON Schema Standard, see [Understanding JSON Schema](https://spacetelescope.github.io/understanding-json-schema/).

 Each `schema` object must always contain the following properties:
 - `type: 'object'`: this describes the shape of the `schema` data
 - `properties: {}`: an object containing the fields within that `schema`

 Note: when you begin building forms, it's common to receive an error for forgetting one of these two required properties in your `schema` objects.
+The error will appear in your console as `Error found in schema: Missing type in root schema.`.

 With these two properties, your schema should look like this: